GIS-sys/GeometryWars/README.md

 # Credits

-Based on template engine: https://github.com/imp5imp5/game_template_linux
+Based on template engine: https://github.com/imp5imp5/game_template_linux.
+Engine.cpp and Engine.h are placed in geometry_wars/ folder as they were

 # TODO